Data Restoration

 Once you've recreated the archive to completeness (or as much as is possible), you'll want to confirm that there is no corruption, virus or other problem with the files.

-- If you've used a validation program like ImageVerifier, that's the simplest way to check, as long as the files have not been updated since the hash was first created
+• If you've used a validation program that creates checksums, use this to verify the data integrity.
+This can work as long as the files have not been updated since the checksum was first created.